bartlibert/niri_tweaks/README.md

 python3 /path/to/niri_spawnjump.py --help
 ```

 For example, `-w` will cause jump/cycling behavior to only search on the current workspace, which has the effect of creating one instance per workspace.
 The `-l` flag can be used to set a spawn limit >1, for example `-l 3` would allow three instances to be spawned before jumping/cycling between them.
+If having a window limit is sometimes a problem, the `-o` flag can be set which allows for unconditionally spawning windows when the overview is open.

 As an alternative to cycling, the `-p` and `-s` flags can be used to 'pull' and 'push' (respectively) an existing instance instead of jumping to it.
 This results in behavior similar to the ability to _minimize_ a window from more conventional windowing systems.
-For example, this seems to make sense for binding to a file explorer.
+This seems to make sense for binding to a file explorer, for example.

 ### Usage